 IUCC is a partner in numerous international collaboration projects.
-These efforts make the best and most advanced computing resources available to Israel’s academic and industrial research communities, and ensure that the national networks remain at the cutting edge of today’s technologies.
+These efforts make the best and most advanced computing infrastructure and resources available to Israel’s academic communities and ensure that the national networks remain at the cutting edge of today’s technologies.

 For more information on access to these services, please firstname.lastname@example.org.